Cutover secures investment from Barclays in $17m Series A...

 While we can’t - and shouldn’t - automate everything, the automation of certain manual tasks can enhance the way we work, as well as improve our relationship with the technology we interact with on a daily basis.

-Many organisations have been forced to choose between adopting various monolithic tools that do different things well, and often end up adopting multiple tools so they have the ‘best in class’ tool for each function.
+Many organizations have been forced to choose between adopting various monolithic tools that do different things well, and often end up adopting multiple tools so they have the ‘best in class’ tool for each function.
 Unfortunately, if these tools are not joined up a lot of the efficiency of automation is lost.

 Integrations allow you to link everything in the change delivery process.
-Instead of having to start a task, you can ask Cutover Enterprise to allow an external service to start the task.
+Instead of having to start a task, you can ask Cutover to allow an external service to start the task.
 This removes time and productivity lost in handoffs between human and automated tasks.

 This is just one example of how this could work: